PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 extends it to `480 passed in 27.81s`.
 Mixed-Concat reconciliation staging extends the current focused branch gate to `491 passed in 29.82s`.

+Fallback Concat-axis reconciliation staging extends that gate to `520 passed in 27.79s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.